ycm-core/ycmd/README.md

 ycmd was originally part of [YouCompleteMe][ycm]'s codebase, but has been split out into a separate project so that it can be used in editors other than Vim.

-The best way to learn how to interact with ycmd is by reading through the [`example_client.py`][example-client] file.
+The best way to learn how to interact with ycmd is by reading through (and running) the [`example_client.py`][example-client] file.
+See the [README for the examples][example-readme] folder for details on how to run the example client.

 Building
 --------